citynetwork/docs/docs/reference/features/compliant.md

 | [High-performance local storage](../flavors/index.md#compute-tiers)  | :material-check: | :material-check: | :material-check: |
 | [Volume encryption](../../howto/openstack/cinder/encrypted-volumes.md) | :material-check: | :material-check: | :material-check: |

-Volumes in Sto-Com are provided by Ceph.
+Volumes in {{api_region}} are provided by Ceph.
 Cloud servers with ephemeral storage have low-latency disks (LLDs) that are local to the corresponding hypervisor.

 ## Domain-based OpenStack endpoints

-Instead of having different endpoints on different ports of the same domain name, Sto-Com offers different subdomain names per endpoint.
+Instead of having different endpoints on different ports of the same domain name, {{api_region}} offers different subdomain names per endpoint.

-The following is a list of domain-based endpoints valid for Sto-Com:
+The following is a list of domain-based endpoints valid for {{api_region}}:

 | Service Name | Service Type    | URL                                               |
 | ------------ | ------------    | ---                                               |